Nozbe/Michael.team/en/_posts/2010-06-03-audiobook-of-the-week-zig-ziglars-better-than.md

 - **Purpose** - you need to find your purpose.
 I'm a Christian so I can relate to Zig's words of trusting God and following and loving Jesus Christ and I also believe that my purpose on this planet is to serve my lord and be better than good to others.

 - **Peak Performance** - only if you have passion and know your purpose, you can achieve peak performance - you can be better than good at what you do.
-I know I found my calling in [productivity](http://www.MichaelNozbe.com/tag/productivity) and [online tools](http://www.nozbe.com/) and [other materials](http://ProductiveShow.com) (including [a magazine](http://ProductiveMagazine.com/)) that help others be more productive and I'm trying to make those "better than good".
+I know I found my calling in [productivity](/productivity) and [online tools][n] and [other materials](/show/) (including [a magazine](/magazine//)) that help others be more productive and I'm trying to make those "better than good".

 ## Zig walks his talk at 79 and "he's just getting started"